thomaskellough/Automate-The-Boring-Stuff/ExtraPrograms/README.md

 See 'Zip' for my solution

-4) Have you made it to the Chapter 13 and working with PDF documents?
+4) Have you made it to the Chapter 13 and began working with PDF documents?
 How annoying is it when you're testing out your program over and over for encrypting and decrypting and running into issues because both exist in one directory?

-Write a program that automatically deletes all encrypted files labeld ending with encrypted.pdf or decrypted.pdf.
+Write a program that automatically deletes all encrypted files ending with encrypted.pdf or decrypted.pdf.
 This will make PDF Paranoia much easier to work with.
-You can test PDF paranoia, then just run your new program to go put the folder back to how it was originally, make your changes, and repeat.
+You can test PDF paranoia, then just run your new program to put the folder back to how it was originally, make your changes, and repeat.
 This keeps you from having to open each folder manually and deleting each one.